 - 1. Test the symmetry of the distribution of results from both batch/lot 1 and batch/lot 2. - 2.
 Calculate the variance of both batch/lot 1 and batch/lot 2 data. - 3.
-Values for the test of symmetry for either batch/lot 1 or batch/lot 2 outside the range of -2 to +2 indicate a significant degree of skewness in the distribution. - 4.
-A ratio of the larger of the variances of either batch/lot 1 or batch/lot 2 to the smaller of the variances of either batch/lot 1 or batch/lot 2 greater than 2 indicates a lack of homogeneity of variance. - 5.
-Use either the paired t-test or Welch's t-test for the statistical analysis based on the following considerations. - If the distributions of the data from batch/lot 1 and batch/lot 2 are symmetric (within the range of -2 to +2) and there is homogeneity of variance, use a paired t-test for the statistical analysis. - If the distributions of the data from batch/lot1 and batch/lot 2 are symmetric (within the range of -2 to +2) but there is a lack of homogeneity of variance in the data, use Welch's t-test for the statistical analysis. - If the distribution of the data from batch/lot 1 and batch/lot 2 are skewed (outside the range -2 to +2) and the skewness for both groups is either positive for both or negative for both and there is homogeneity of variance in the data, use the paired t-test for the statistical analysis. - If the distribution of the data from batch/lot 1 and batch/lot 2 are skewed and the skewness for both groups is either positive for both or negative for both; but, the data lacks homogeneity of variance, use Welch's t-test to statistically analyze the data.
+Values for the test of symmetry for either batch/lot 1 or batch/lot 2 outside the range of -2 to +2 indicate a significant degree of skewness in the distribution.

+- 4. A ratio of the larger of the variances of either batch/lot 1 or batch/lot 2 to the smaller of the variances of either batch/lot 1 or batch/lot 2 > 2 indicates a lack of homogeneity of variance. - 5.
+Use either the paired t-test or Welch's t-test for the analysis based on the following considerations. - If the distributions of the data from batch/lot 1 and batch/lot 2 are symmetric (within the range of -2 to +2) and there is homogeneity of variance, use a paired t-test for the analysis. - If the distributions of the data from batch/lot 1 and batch/lot 2 are symmetric (within the range of -2 to +2) but there is a lack of homogeneity of variance in the data, use Welch's t-test for the analysis. - If the distribution of the data from batch/lot 1 and batch/lot 2 are skewed (outside the range of -2 to +2) and the skewness for both groups is either positive for both or negative for both and there is homogeneity of variance in the data, use the paired t-test for the analysis. - If the distributions of the data from batch/lot 1 and batch/lot 2 are skewed and the skewness for both groups is either positive for both or negative for both but the data lacks homogeneity of variance, use Welch's t-test to analyze the data.
-Data summary for demonstrating the ruggedness of the new or modified method:

-Value for the test of symmetry of the distribution of batch/lot 1

-Value for the test of symmetry of the distribution of batch/lot 2

-Variance of batch/lot 1 data

-Variance of batch/lot 2 data

-Ratio of the larger to the smaller of the variances of batch/lot 1 and batch/lot 2

-Is there a significant difference between batch/lot 1 samples and batch/lot 2 samples $Y\!/\!N$
+Data Summary: Value for the test of symmetry of the distribution of batch/lot 1 data Value for the test of symmetry of the distribution of batch/lot 2 data Variance of batch/lot 1 data Variance of batch/lot 2 data Ratio of the larger to the smaller of the variances of batch/lot 1 and batch/lot 2 Is there a significant difference between batch/lot 1 samples and batch/lot 2 samples Y/N